Johan & Margaretha

-Johan & Margaretha or sometimes just Margaretha is a resort in Suriname, located in the Commewijne District.
+Johan & Margaretha, (Note: Kerkigron Magrita, Margiṯa, Margita) also simply known as Margaretha (Magrita), is a resort in Suriname, located in the Commewijne District.
 Its population at the 2012 census was 756.
 It is located along a peninsula northeast of Paramaribo.
 It is named after the coffee plantation Johan & Margaretha which was founded in 1745 by Johan Knöffel.
 It is safe to assume that his wife was called Margaretha.

 The resort has a clinic and a school.
 The nature reserve of Braamspunt is located in the Johan & Margaretha resort.
 The resort of Margaretha can only be reached by boat.

 Frederiksdorp

-Frederiksdorp (Sranan Tongo: Pikin Knuffel) is a village and former coffee and cocoa plantation located next to Johan & Margareta.
+Frederiksdorp (Pikin Knuffel) is a village and former coffee and cocoa plantation located next to Johan & Margareta.
 Both plantations were owned by Johan Frederik Knöffel.

 In 2004, the plantation became a historical monument.
 Frederikdorp is located on the Commewijne River and has a ferry connection to Mariënburg.
 Frederiksdorp covers an area of 300 hectares, has beaches, and mangrove forests.